A Presbyterian Woman . . .

 Leaders: Linda Armstrong , Susan Hodge

-Circle 8 invites you to join us for fellowship, Bible Study and to help us support the local missions Circle members have chosen as projects.
-Our Circle is comprised of single and married women of all ages, working and retired, and meets at 6:30 p.m. on the second Tuesday of the month in the homes of members.
-Monthly meetings include a Bible Study and a short business meeting, with dessert coordinated by members who have volunteered to serve as hostesses and co-hostesses.
-We also enjoy a delicious pot-luck dinner in February when husbands and friends join us for fellowship.
-We actively support community mission projects each year, including Loaves and Fishes Ministry for Children and the Lineberger Cancer Center at the University of North Carolina.
-In June, as an end-of-year celebration, the members of Circle 8 enjoy dinner together at a local restaurant.
+Circle 8 invites you to join us for fellowship, Bible Study, and to help us support the local missions Circle members have chosen as projects.
+Our Circle is comprised of single and married women of all ages, working and retired.
+We meet at 6:00 p.m. on the second Tuesday of the month at members’ homes, September through May EXCEPT for December through February, when we will host meetings via Zoom at 7:00 p.m.
+Six of our meetings will begin with Bible study, then we will have a light supper or just dessert afterwards with time for fellowship.
+In June we have a potluck supper and social when we invite our spouses and friends.
+We actively support community mission projects each year, including Loaves and Fishes Ministry for Children, Backpack Buddies, and the Lineberger Cancer Center at the University of North Carolina.
+In June, as an end-of-year celebration, we enjoy dinner together at a local restaurant.

 Leaders: Alice And Carl Moore

 Circle 10 is a Couples Circle started in 2003.
-We meet monthly in members’ homes from September thru May for covered dish dinner and PW Bible Study.
-The meeting day varies each month to best accommodate members’ schedules.
-Normally meetings are held the second week of the month on Friday or Saturday.
-We select projects to support each year, and these may be international as well as locally identified needs.
-We feel we are an intimate, sharing group that enjoys gourmet dinners.
-We offer something special to couples who want to meet together with a common purpose and enjoy activities with other couples.
+We meet monthly in members’ homes from September through May for a covered dish meal and PW Bible Study.
+Normally meetings are held the second week of the month on Friday or Saturday for dinner and occasionally for lunch.
+We select one or more international and/or local projects to support each year.
+Bible study leadership and hosting are shared among the members.